leeyuiwah-sl/dundry/README.md

 Dundry is a village and civil parish, situated on Dundry Hill to the south of Bristol.

-The villagers can greet visitors in different languages: English, French, etc.
+The villagers would greet visitors in English and say "Hello World!"

-They also have a hobby of playing with some data items, and they love to show those data items to their visitor after the greeting.
+They also have a hobby of playing with some items of substantial values, and they love to show the data of these items to their visitor after the greeting.

 ## Project Structure